A Long History of Innovating Tradition

 You can think of us as a 100-year old startup company.
 Under the American Achievement Corporation umbrella is the heartbeat brand of Balfour.
 Balfour, founded in 1913, is well known for its long and successful history of the manufacturing, sales and marketing of class rings, yearbooks, letter jackets and graduation regalia to middle school, high school and college students and alumni.
 Today, we’re focused on delivering exceptional quality that lasts a lifetime and captures the special memories of student life.
 We’re also focused on expanding the assortment of products and programs that students, alumni, educators and schools have to choose from.

 We are here to connect students to the most meaningful moments of their lives.
-Moments like these that are without limit:
+Moments like these that are without limits:

 - Walking across that stage to finally earn that diploma after years of writing assignments and long nights studying for exams.